 Traps

-- Flooding room: this small adjoining room has a strange idol in the center.
+• Flooding room: this small adjoining room has a strange idol in the center.
 If players linger, the doors close and it begins to fill with water, flooding entirely in 5 Rounds.
 If anyone kneels before the idol the water drains away.
-Difficulty 8, Suffocation.

-- Pitfall: a carefully weighted trapdoor covers a shaft down to the next floor.
+• Pitfall: a carefully weighted trapdoor covers a shaft down to the next floor.
 Triggered by the first one to walk onto it, anyone nearby could also blunder in.
-Difficulty 4, 1d6+2 Falling damage.
+4D+4, as Falling damage.

-- Scything blade: a pressure plate in the hallway triggers a massive hidden blade to swing towards the victim.
+• Scything blade: a pressure plate in the hallway triggers a massive hidden blade to swing towards the victim.
 The victim hears a metallic whirring at head height and has a split second to get horizontal and avoid decapitation.
-Difficulty 6, 2d6 damage.
+5D+7, regular damage.

-- Tripwire: stout twine between two trees around the bandit camp sets off a crude tin-can alarm.
-Difficulty 4, alerts the bandits.
+• Tripwire: stout twine between two trees around the bandit camp sets off a crude tin-can alarm.
+4D, alerts the lookouts.

-An obvious “trap” such as an open pit or lava pool is more of a Hazard the party may just choose to avoid.
-Some are still irresistible to overly curious parties.
-This is also true of already-known proper hidden traps, which simply turn into Hazards.
+An obvious “trap” such as an open pit or mine laid out in the open is more of a hazard the party may just choose to avoid.
+Some are still irresistible to the overly curious.

 Visibility

-Darkness, underbrush, and smoke make tasks related to vision more difficult.
-In general, dim light is +1 Difficulty and total darkness +3.
-Equipment such as torches or night vision goggles can prevent this.
-Sudden flashes of bright light can also hinder visibility.
+Darkness, underbrush, or smoke can hinder actions reliant on sight.
+In general, dim light inflicts a +1 Difficulty, regular darkness +2, and total darkness +4.
+Equipment such as torches or night vision goggles can reduce these, unless dealing with smoke.
+Sudden flashes of bright light can also reduce visibility.